brun0ne/margonomia/README.md

 In any case, bots of any kind are not allowed in Margonem, so if you run Margonomia, you do it at your own responsibility and risk a ban.
 ## License
-This code is available on MIT License, so feel free to fork or use this code however you like.
+This project is licensed under the terms of the MIT license.